Bernardo-MG/maven-site-fixer/src/site/markdown/usage.md

 </dependencies>
 ```

+Actually it is not just enough adding the dependency, it should include the 'site-tools.xml' settings file, at the path 'META-INF/maven'.
+Of course, it comes included in the project.

 Try to use the latest Maven Site plugin version, as the tools won't work in all the versions due to various compatibility issues.

 ## Calling the tools